An earthquake in East Afghanistan wipes homes, generations and ways of living - ExBulletin

 Souf said: “Now I am thinking about it, whatever wealth and savings that we had from our grandfather have ended, and now we have nothing.”
 “My family lost about 300 cows, sheep and goats in this earthquake.
 All people in the village were farmers and livestock guards.

 “We do not have another source of income.
 I don't know what to do or where to go because our homes have collapsed.
-Not even the wall left.
+Not even the remaining wall.
 What will we do with this life?”

 The United Nations estimates that the earthquake affected up to 500,000 people, more than half of them, and that the societies that struck those in which the Afghans were forcibly returned from neighboring countries began to rebuild their lives.